Rangers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Rangers Betting Records & Stats

-- The Rangers have a 54.5% chance to win this game based on the moneyline's implied probability.
+- In games it has played as moneyline favorites with odds of -120 or shorter, Texas has a 44-27 record (winning 62% of its games).

+- Based on this matchup's moneyline, the Rangers' implied win probability is 54.5%.

-- Texas has had an over/under set by bookmakers 120 times, and have combined with opponents to go over the total in 58 of those games (58-55-7).
+- In the 121 games in which oddsmakers have set an over/under for Texas, it has combined with opponents to go over the total 59 times (59-55-7).

-- The Rangers have put together a 9-5-0 record against the spread this season.
+- The Rangers have a 9-5-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!